Privacy and Cookies Policy

 Changes to this Policy

 We may change or update portions of this Policy to reflect changes in our practices and or applicable law and regulation.
 Please check this Policy from time to time so you are aware of any changes or updates, which may be indicated by a change in the effective date noted at the beginning of this Policy.
 Your continued use of the Service after we post any modifications to the Policy will constitute your acknowledgment of the modifications and your consent to abide and be bound by the modified Policy.
-If we make any material changes to this Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our website or Service.
+If we make any material changes to this Policy, we will use appropriate measures to bring this to the attention of the users of our Website.

-If you would like to contact us in respect of any element of this Policy, including, without limitation and subject to applicable law, where you wish to access a copy of your personal data or where you wish to raise a complaint or grievance please contact us at email@example.com
+If you would like to contact us in respect of any element of this Policy please contact us at email@example.com